 How precious is that?

-So during The Photography show we went to listen to George Turner – who is a stunning wild life photographer and he actually managed to shift my understanding of social media and how to use it.
-So there are interesting people and talks all over the place!
-Even if they are not creating in the same field as you are.
+So during the photography show, we went to listen, George Turner who is a stunning wildlife photographer, and he actually managed to shift my understanding of social media and how to use it.
+So there are interesting people and talks all over the place, even if they’re not creating in the same fields as you are.
 But that’s not important.
 The important part is that you can get to learn from all of them.

-Now if you’ve completed the steps above you have to protect yourself and your work with a contract.
+- Now, if you’ve completed the steps above, you have to protect yourself and you work with a contract.

-Another opportunity an event like The photography show will bring your way is the chance to meet law firms that are ready to help you out with your legal issues.
+Another opportunity an event like The Photography Show bring your way is the chance to meet low firms that are ready to help you out with your legal issues.

-What I’m trying to say here is that… in just 4 days you can learn so many things in order to jump start your career today and reach the clients and you are aiming at.
+What I’m trying to say here is that in just four days, you can learn so many things in order to jump-start your career today and reach out the clients that you’re aiming at.

-Where every Wednesday you can find a new episode with some of the top creatives in the industry and every other Friday I’m giving you some tips and tricks on how to become better photographer!
+where every Wednesday you can find an episode with another fellow creative from the industry and every other Friday I am giving you some tips and tricks on how to become better photographer.

-If you love our show and you feel like you are learning from it, please consider hitting the donate button here on the website, because even with just a $1 per month you can really help us.
+If you love our show and you feel like you’ve learned something from it, please consider hitting the donate button here on the website, because even with just a $1 per month you can really help us.